Resources /

 Export Process

-- Install Data Loader from Salesforce Setup under Apps → Data Management → Data Loader.
+1. Install Data Loader from Salesforce Setup under Apps, Data Management, Data Loader.

-- Command-Line Interface (CLI): For automation and batch processing, allowing you to schedule exports using tools like Windows Task Scheduler or cron jobs on Mac/Linux.
+2. Choose your preferred mode: the Graphical User Interface (GUI) for interactive, manual exports with drag-and-drop field mapping, or the Command-Line Interface (CLI) for automation and batch processing, which lets you schedule exports using tools like Windows Task Scheduler or cron jobs on Mac and Linux.

 Limitations

-- Automation complexity: Scheduling automated exports requires command-line scripting and use of external schedulers, which may be challenging for non-technical users.
+• Automation complexity: scheduling automated exports requires command-line scripting and external schedulers, which may be challenging for non-technical users.

 3. Use Reports Export for Business-Ready Data